-Festival is a tradition in Jamaica.
-No, I’m not talking about an outdoor party, although I do adore the festive steel drum music they play near the pool.
-Jamaican Festival bread is a traditional side served with dishes like Jerk Chicken and Escovitch Fish.
-The actual name is Jamaican Festival Dumpling, but in my opinion, it looks and tastes more like a bread stick.
+Festival is a celebrated tradition in Jamaica.
+I’m not referring to an outdoor street party, though I adore the festive steel drum music they play near the pool.
+Jamaican Festival bread is a traditional bread side served with dishes like Jerk Chicken and

-If you look on the internet, you can find a wide range of recipes for Festival.
-However, after trying a few of them, they just didn’t quite taste like the one I tried in Jamaica.
-Some were too doughy, others were dry or didn’t quite have the light sweetness I was looking for.
-After tweaking, changing, and playing around with the ingredients, I finally landed on a version of Festival I think is most like the bread I enjoyed in Jamaica.
+You can find a wide range of recipes for Festival on the Internet.
+However, after trying a few, they just didn’t have the authentic Jamaica taste I was looking for.
+Some were too doughy, others were dry or didn’t have the light sweetness I was hoping for.
+After making several adjustments, I finally landed on a version of Festival I think is most like the bread I enjoyed in Jamaica.

-Check out some of my other delicious Jamaican recipes:
+Give some of my other Jamaican recipes a try here:

 Share this Post